COVID-19: Digital inclusion of older populations

 What we did

-- The ways digital technologies helped people make the first contact with health services, such as by making appointments.
+- how digital technologies helped people make the first contact with health services, such as by making appointments;

-- If technologies replaced face-to-face care, such as online therapy.
+- whether technologies replaced face-to-face care, such as online therapy;

 What we found

 We found 7 relevant reviews from 129 research studies.

 The reviews did not show if digital technologies helped older people make the first contact with services, or if they improved access to services.